 - the lupus anticoagulant test

-- the anti-beta-2-glycoprotein I test.
+- the anti-beta-2-glycoprotein 1 test.

-If you only have one positive test and it quickly becomes negative again then you probably don’t have APS.
+If you only have one positive test and it becomes negative 12 weeks later, you probably don’t have APS.

-- how high the aPL level is
+- how high your antiphospholipid antibodies level is

 - how many of the three tests are positive